 The surname McNalley was first found in counties Armagh and Monaghan (Irish: Muineachán) located in the Northern part of the Republic of Ireland in the province of Ulster, where they held a family seat from ancient times.

-Important Dates for the McNalley family
+Early History of the McNalley family

 This web page shows only a small excerpt of our McNalley research.
 Another 100 words (7 lines of text) covering the years 1120, 1653, 1680 and 1697 are included under the topic Early McNalley History in all our PDF Extended History products and printed products wherever possible.